1980 24 Hours of Le Mans: Finish and post-race

 At 1.10pm a sudden squall swept across part of the track.
 The first to arrive at the saturated Dunlop Curve was the leading Rondeau, which aquaplaned off the track, kissing the fences and spinning.
 They were soon followed by the Joest Porsche, having made back one lap they were about to retrieve a second when Joest also skated off the track, thumping the barriers and just missing the Rondeau.
 Fortunately, both were able to get going again.
 Another victim was the Primagaz Lola leading the 2-litres.
 Yver pirouetted twice without hitting anything and was also able to continue.
 But he had damaged the engine and took twelve minutes to complete the lap.
 After a pit stop, he only got as far as Mulsanne before stopping again after leading the class for the last eleven hours.
 John Paul in the JLP Porsche clouted the barrier on his off-track excursion, that cost half an hour to repair, while the WMs, in the confusion, stopped three times each to change tyres.

 Jaussaud got back in the Rondeau with ninety minutes to go, with a 2-lap lead over Ickx in the chasing Porsche.

 As the race approached its finale Ickx had got back onto the same lap as the leader with 40 minutes to go.
 Then five minutes later, another heavy shower arrived and Ickx immediately dived for the pits to change to wet tyres, hoping to catch a march on the leader.
 Jaussaud was also told to pit, but coming out of the chicanes changed his mind and pulled out of the pit entrance, deciding to risk staying on his slick tyres.
 He made the right decision – the rain was brief, he stayed out of trouble and was able to pull away as the wind dried the track in the last half-hour.
 Ickx on the other hand had to drive conservatively to save his tyres and ended up finishing two laps behind the Rondeau.

-So it was a historic victory for the French team - Jaussaud's second victory in a French car but Jean Rondeau became the first driver/constructor to win Le Mans.
-Completing a great weekend for Rondeau, the sister-car of Spice and the Martin frères had a very reliable race coming in third, nine laps behind their team-mates and winning the GTP class from the Dorchy/Fréquelin WM eleven laps further back.
+It was important victory for the French team - Jaussaud's second victory in a French car but Jean Rondeau became the first driver/constructor to win Le Mans.
+The sister-car of Spice and the Martin frères came in third, nine laps behind their team-mates and winning the GTP class from the Dorchy/Fréquelin WM eleven laps further back.
 In the closing laps they had managed to overtake the crippled Barbour Porsche that was running on five cylinders.
 Despite its ailing engine, Dick Barbour won back-to-back class victories in the IMSA class.
 Five laps back, the JLP Porsche had been fighting for second-in-class with the Pozzi Ferrari of Dieudonné/Xhenceval/Regout for virtually the entire second half of the race, and in the end beat it home by less than a kilometre.